June 1, 2026

 Physical output A4 goes to my 31″ widescreen LG monitor

-Physical output A5 goes to a wireless Bluetooth headset (Phillips SB5500)
+Physical output A5 goes to a wireless Bluetooth headset (Phillips SB5500 or whatever out physical devices I deem appropriate, like my SHOKZ headset)

 Using the “A” outputs let’s me hear computer audio during times when the mixer output is cut or unavailable like during Virtual Sound Checks and so I can hear (for example) PC audio through one of my monitors as a backup or use my Phillips SB5500 headset as an alternate “listening source”.